-I used an electric whisk to whisk up 1 large egg and 25g caster sugar for 4-5 minutes until it was thick and pale.
-I then gently folded in 25g self raising flour.
+I used an electric whisk to whisk up egg and caster sugar for 4-5 minutes until it was thick and pale.
+I then gently folded in self raising flour.

 I only got enough for 10 sponges, so I made another lot of mixture and greased up another muffin tin.

-I baked each lot of sponges on 180C/160C Fan/350F/Gas Mark 4 for 9 minutes, turning the tray around in the oven after 7 minutes.
+Each lot of sponges baked on 180C/160C Fan/350F/Gas Mark 4 for 9 minutes, turning the tray around in the oven after 7 minutes.

 Then I tucked in!
-These are so satisfying to eat, breaking through the crisp dark chocolate to find tangy orange jelly and light as air soft sponge is a great feeling.
-One that can too easily be enjoyed over and over and over again…!
+The Homemade Jaffa Cakes are so satisfying to eat, breaking through the crisp dark chocolate to find tangy orange jelly and light as air soft sponge is a great feeling.
+One that can too easily be enjoyed over and over and over again...!